-6.17 Figure 6.4 indicates that all Districts comply with the annual average PM{10} standard of 40 $\mu g/m^3$.
+6.19 Figure 6.4 indicates that all Districts comply with the annual average PM{10} standard of $40~\mu g/m^3$.
 Since monitoring began in 1998 there has been little change in general background PM{10} air quality within urban centres.
 The long term trend is unclear.
 Most Districts have seen a general increase in Annual Average PM{10} levels between 2002 and 2006.
-However 2007 saw a general reduction in PM{10} levels across the County similar to the 2004 levels.
-Figures for 2008 recorded further reduction across West Yorkshire.
+However 2007 saw a general reduction in PM{10} levels across the County down to somewhere close to the 2004 levels.
+2008 and 2009 saw further slight reductions for Leeds and Wakefield but a slight increase in Bradford.
+Calderdale stopped monitoring PM{10} in 2009.